 Recent Changes to Wisconsin Election Laws

-NO CORROBORATING WITNESS: Voters may no longer use a corroborating witness as proof of
+Voters may no longer use a corroborating witness as proof of residence.
+If you register by mail,

-residence when registering to vote.
-Acceptable forms of proof of residence may be found on
+in this case of online registration.
+Acceptable forms of proof of residence may be found on our

 SIGNING OF THE POLL BOOK: Voters are now required to sign the poll book before receiving a

 ballot.
 There is an exemption for voters who are unable to sign the poll book due to a

 REGISTRATION: Voter registration in the clerk’s office now ends the Friday before the

 election at 5 p.m. or close of business, whichever is later.
 You may still register at your

 polling location on election day by providing the proper proof of residence.

 RESIDENCY LENGTH: You now must reside at your address for